 DR LIDA HUJIC

 Lida’s corporate practice is combined with insider knowledge of leading-edge cultures and how new trends are formed.
-Her credentials include phenomena that truly struck a chord, such as 'cool knitting' (hailed at the time as 'one of the most influential global micro-trends shaping youth culture') and being one of the original members of The People’s Supermarket (TPS), which brought the issue of food waste on the agenda.
+Her credentials include phenomena that truly struck a chord, such as 'cool knitting' (hailed at the time as 'one of the most influential global micro-trends shaping youth culture') and being one of the original members of The People’s Supermarket (TPS), which brought the issue of food and single plastic package waste on the wider public agenda.
 Lida has extensive knowledge of the fashion industry, including being part of the ‘family’ of one of the most influential high end labels since its inception.

 Lida is the author of The First to Know : How Hipsters and Mavericks Shape the Zeitgeist and, her second book, The 2.5% : Small Group - Big Influence.
 A frequent public speaker , expert commentator and occasional contributor to a diverse range of publications, she’s also been featured as a trend setter in a variety of international magazines and radio & TV shows (e.g. here).
 She has a PhD about music television from Goldsmiths College , hailed as a 'pioneering analysis' for which she was awarded 'London Student of the Year' (1996) and a MTV Video Music Award in 'Best Academic Achievement' (1999), a specially created category for her.

 For speaking engagements, Lida is represented by Specialist Speakers agency, contact Daniel Rix, director, by calling: +44 (0)203 002 4125 or by email him: email@example.com.